PierreSenellart/provsql/doc/TODO/probability-evaluation.md

 tells you; speculative execution (a bounded attempt) may be the only honest plan.

 ### 2. The SUM-safe FPTRAS (`AggFptrasMethod`)

+**Update (apx-safe corner now handled by direct sampling, all aggregates but COUNT).** The practical gap this item targeted -- a large-magnitude / large-support HAVING comparator that bails *both* exact evaluators (the dense `SumCmpEvaluator`, range > `kMaxSumRange`, and the sparse marginal-vector engine, distinct values > `kMaxSumSupport`) -- is now resolved soundly for an `(eps,delta)` request.
+Such a comparator's exact route is `provsql_having`'s threshold-lineage expansion, which does **not terminate** in practice;
+`probability_evaluate` now detects the surviving comparator (`circuitHasUnresolvedSampleableAgg`, `src/MonteCarloSampler.cpp`) and routes `relative` / `additive` / `monte-carlo` straight to the world-sampler, whose `gate_agg` arm pushes each kept contributor's value into the matching aggregator.
+The `relative` path uses the DKLR stopping rule (`monteCarloRVStopping`) -- a relative FPRAS when `p >= 1/poly` -- giving exactly the apx-safe guarantee.
+Pinned by `test/sql/having_agg_fptras.sql` (SUM witness: 25 weights `2^0..2^24`,
+`sum >= 2^24` has exact probability `1/2` yet support `2^25`, so both caps are blown; plus AVG / MIN / MAX faithfulness checks, NULL rows included).

+**Faithful for every aggregate (SUM / AVG / MIN / MAX / COUNT).** The sampler reproduces SQL semantics for all of them, verified against the exact engine: each kept contributor's value gate is pushed into the matching aggregator (the summed term for SUM; the 0/1 indicator for COUNT, 0 for a NULL row so `count(x)` does not count NULLs; the compared value for AVG / MIN / MAX), so NULL rows are handled and an empty group finalises as the exact engine does (0 for SUM / COUNT, NaN -> false for the others).
+COUNT was made faithful by the one-line fix in the sampler's `gate_agg` arm -- add `(long)evalScalar(sm[1])` instead of the hard `1L` -- so it now distinguishes `count(*)` (all contributors value 1) from `count(x)` over a NULL-bearing column (the NULL rows carry value 0); pinned by the `count(*)` / `count(x)` cases in `having_agg_fptras.sql`.
+In practice only SUM / AVG / MIN / MAX ever reach the sampler: COUNT's value-support is small (0/1 per row), so the closed-form Poisson-binomial evaluator (`runCountCmpEvaluator`) always resolves it exactly and it never bails by magnitude -- but it is sample-faithful too, so `circuitHasUnresolvedSampleableAgg` admits all five.
+The exact (`delta = 0`) route is unchanged.

+What remains of this item is the **rounding-based rejection FPTRAS** (Thm 9 / Alg 6.3.1) proper, whose value over the stopping rule above is *rare-event efficiency* (a sample count that does not blow up as `p -> 0`, via the rounded proposal's bounded acceptance ratio).
+It is the research-grade, statistical-bias-sensitive piece; the sound, magnitude-independent coverage of the common case now exists without it.

 The apx-safe class of the trichotomy: SUM (and the MIN/MAX hard direction) over a **safe skeleton** has an FPTRAS where the exact engine bails (`kMaxSumSupport`,